SoNiC-HeRE/TrackIt/README.md

 ---

-## Docker Deployment
+## 🐳 Docker Deployment

-### Running with Docker Compose
+### Running Services with Docker Compose

-1. Build and launch all services:
+1. Build and start all containers:

 ```bash
 docker-compose up --build
 ```

-2. Shut down all services:
+2. Stop and remove all services:

 ```bash
 docker-compose down